MovingBlocks/Terasology/README.markdown

 * [MoreLights](https://github.com/Terasology/MoreLights) - assorted illuminated blocks
 * [MultiBlock](https://github.com/Terasology/MultiBlock) - supports the concept of multiple blocks being part of the same structure
 * [NameGenerator](https://github.com/Terasology/NameGenerator) - can create random themed names for use by other modules, or via console using commands like `generateNameList 10`
+* [OreGeneration](https://github.com/Terasology/OreGeneration) - ore generation plugin system based on CustomOreGen (this one enables easy definition of what ores you want in a world)
 * [Oreons](https://github.com/Terasology/Oreons) - little sentient cookie people!
 Don't do much yet.
 Place with `spawnPrefab "Oreons:OreonGuard"` in the console
 * [Pathfinding](https://github.com/Terasology/Pathfinding) - framework for pathfinding used by other modules
 * [PlantPack](https://github.com/Terasology/PlantPack) - more plants!
 Used by the Wood and Stone gameplay